lazarusA/100daysOfMakie/README.md

 # 100daysOfMakie
 100 days of Makie examples.
+And now that you are here, check also [Beautiful Makie](https://lazarusa.github.io/BeautifulMakie/).

 Want to know more about data science, `Julia` and `Makie`?
 Checkout the [upcoming book](https://github.com/JuliaDataScience/JuliaDataScience) [Julia Data Science](https://juliadatascience.io).

 Plotting scripts written with Makie and formatted with [Carbon](https://carbon.now.sh).

 1. Lines, hypotrochoid curve